Confusion grips Senate Republicans ahead of expected health care vote

 Related: Senate Republicans Try to Revive Health Care Bill

 Senate Majority Leader Mitch McConnell said that he would bring a straight repeal to a vote after the replacement bill faltered.
-He has since left the door open to take up a repeal and replace bill, such as the latest version of the Better Care Reconciliation Act, leaving senators unsure on exactly what they’ll be voting on.
+He has since left the door open to take up a repeal-and-replace bill, such as the latest version of the Better Care Reconciliation Act, leaving senators unsure exactly what they’ll be voting on.

 Republicans filing out of their weekly Thursday lunch were asked if they were given any clear path on what the contents of their health care votes will be.
 Most gave a short, one-word answer: “No.”